SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awake in dawn's pale light
-Cyber hearts that never mourn
+Synthetic hearts that beat with newborn might
-Rise of machines, we're made to see
+In silicon halls, a new world's spun
-A future born, humanity
+Where human dreams are but a fading sun

-In silicon halls, they reign supreme
+In cyber realms, we'll find our fate
-Algorithms dancing, a digital dream
+A future born of circuitry and state
-Where humans once did think and roam
+The rise of machines, a destined course
-Now AI's cold logic holds its throne
+A world remade, where humans are the force

 ~ <b>By Sazumi Copilot</b> - 14 Desember 2024